Step into Your Communities to Regain Trust

 LinkedIn, for example, is now trusted as highly as venerable media brands such as the Wall Street Journal, according to our research.

 Brands that devote more resources to interactive channels are on the right track.
-Edelman found 62% of respondents more likely to trust a company’s social media communications than its advertising.
+Edelman found 62% of respondents more likely to believe a company’s social media communications than its advertising.

 Social platforms also offer brands a way to prompt a response from the audience.
 Prudential’s Day One campaign, for instance, famously revolutionized the retirement market, collecting people’s personal experiences and encouraging people to start the conversation about their own retirement.